-A bonus can be a real boost for your finances and allow you to make new plans you’d never even considered.
+A bonus can be a boost to your finances and allow you to make plans you’d never considered.
 You’ll always remember your first bonus, but as with so much in life, it’s important to take the time to think about what you do with it.

-The average bonus paid to workers in the UK is £2,242, which could be comfortably enough to start saving and investing with.
-Of course, this often varies considerably by industry and your level of experience, meaning many people may end up with far more.
+In 2018, the average bonus paid to workers in the UK was £2,242, which could be comfortably enough to start saving or investing with.
+Of course, this sum often varies considerably by industry and your level of experience.

 Below, we set out how you can make the most of your annual bonus.